nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Electrochemical:** Pertaining to or involving chemical reactions caused by electricity, relevant to the processes analyzed by EIS.

-### Expanded Definition and Usage\nElectrochemical Impedance Spectroscopy (EIS) is especially valued for its ability to provide insights into a system's behavior under varying conditions without invasive alterations.
+### Expanded Definition and Usage:
+Electrochemical Impedance Spectroscopy (EIS) is especially valued for its ability to provide insights into a system's behavior under varying conditions without invasive alterations.
 This includes assessing battery health, analyzing the efficiency of fuel cells, monitoring the integrity of coating materials, and studying the mechanisms of corrosion.
 In biomedical applications, EIS is used for detecting cellular responses, interfacing with neural tissue, and evaluating biomaterials.